 This article provides information on how to pin a participant in a Rainbow Office video meeting.

-This article provides instructions on how to invite participants to your meeting session in Rainbow Office Video.
+This article provides information on how to start a meeting with Rainbow Office Video.